Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

-\hypertarget{ref:ReplEx} {\paragraph{Replica exchange}} \hyperlink{ref:GenEns} {Generalized ensemble} methods that allow for exchanging configurations between replicas, usually according to criteria that guarantee that each replica samples from a well-defined distribution.
-Described in more detail in Section~\ref{sec:generalized-ensemble}.
+\hypertarget{ref:ReplEx} {\paragraph{Replica exchange}} \hyperlink{ref:GenEns} {Generalized ensemble} methods that allow for exchanging configurations between replicas, usually according to criteria that guarantee that each replica samples from a well-defined \hyperlink{ref:Distribution} {distribution}.

 \hypertarget{ref:AdiabaticDyn} {\paragraph{Adiabatic dynamics}} A dynamics where selected degrees of freedom are assumed to not exchange energy with the rest of the system.
 This can be achieved if these degrees of freedom are decoupled from the rest of the system, and evolve effectively independently.